Expelliarmus-R/100DaysOfDsa-ML/Machine Learning/Day 2/notes.md

+## What I Learned Today

+Understood the workflow of supervised learning

+Learned the correct sequence of steps to follow in an ML project

+Realized the importance of data preprocessing (cleaning & splitting) before training

+Understood how training and testing phases ensure the model generalizes well

-Steps in a Supervised Learning Workflow (Correct Order)
+## Steps in Supervised Learning (in correct order)

-Find Data Source

-Identify the dataset source (CSV, API, database, Kaggle, etc.)
+Find Data Source – identify dataset (CSV, API, database, Kaggle, etc.)

-Load the Data

-Import the dataset into your environment (e.g., pandas.read_csv())
+Load the Data – import into environment (e.g., Pandas)

-Clean the Data

-Handle missing values, duplicates, outliers, inconsistent formats
+Clean the Data – handle missing values, duplicates, outliers, scaling, encoding

-Apply feature scaling/encoding if needed

-Split the Data
+Split the Data – training vs testing set (e.g., 80:20)

-Divide into training set (to learn) and testing set (to evaluate)

-Common split: 80% training / 20% testing

-Train the Model

-Feed training data to a chosen ML algorithm
+Train the Model – apply chosen ML algorithm on training set

-Examples: Linear Regression, Decision Trees, etc.

-Test the Model

-Evaluate performance on testing data (unseen samples)

-Use metrics like accuracy, precision, recall, F1, RMSE, etc
+Test the Model – evaluate on unseen/testing set with metrics (accuracy, precision, recall, F1, RMSE, etc.)